-Government-wide Financial Statements.
+Government-Wide Statements

 The government-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
-The Statement of Net Position includes all the District's assets, deferred outflows, liabilities, and deferred inflows.
-All the current period's revenues and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.
+The statement of net position includes all of the government's assets, liabilities, deferred outflows and deferred inflows.
+All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.

-The government-wide statements report the District's net position and how the net position has changed.
-Net Position is the difference between the District's assets and deferred outflows, and liabilities and deferred inflows, and is one way to measure the District's financial health or position.
+The two government-wide statements report the District's net position and how they have changed.
+Net position, the difference between the District's assets, liabilities, deferred outflows and deferred inflows, is one way to measure the District's financial health or position.
 Over time, increases or decreases in the District's net position are an indicator of whether its financial health is improving or deteriorating, respectively.

-To assess the overall health of the District, one needs to consider additional non-financial factors such as changes in the District's tax base, staffing patterns, enrollment and attendance.
+To assess the overall health of the District, you need to consider additional nonfinancial factors such as changes in the District's tax base.